The Science Of First Impressions Online

 SEO and Search Snippets

-The first impression may happen before a visitor even clicks.
-Meta descriptions, page titles, and structured schema markup influence whether a prospective client chooses your site over a competitor’s.
-Optimising for both readability and compliance ensures credibility at this earliest stage.
+Often, the first impression occurs before a visitor reaches your site.
+Page titles, meta descriptions, and structured data influence whether a prospective client chooses your result over another.
+Optimising these elements for clarity, accuracy, and compliance builds credibility at the earliest stage of the journey.

 Visual Identity in Local SEO